Mmo-kali/mmokali.github.io/README.md

 • Performed vulnerability assessments on internal and external targets using Qualys to identify and manage security risks.

-• Handlde sensitive and confidential information with strict adherence to company policies and industry standards.
+• Handled sensitive and confidential information with strict adherence to company policies and industry standards.

 • Created detailed reports documenting findings from vulnerability scans, penetration tests, and retests, ensuring compliance with Packetlabs’ guidelines.